MediaCrush/MediaCrush/README.md

-# gifquick
+# mediacrush

-A website for serving GIFs super fast.
+A website for serving media super fast.

 ## Installation